Stealth-Robotics/StealthyLib/README.md

 1. Open your FTC SDK project in Android Studio.
 2. Open `build.common.gradle` file of your project.
-3. Scroll to the bottom where you should find a `dependencies` block.
-Here add the following to the `dependencies` block:
+3. Scroll to the bottom where you should find a `repositories` block.
+Here add the following to the `repositories` block:
     ```groovy
     maven { url 'https://jitpack.io' }
     ```